somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 **EC1:**
 Evaluating:
 j.
-Predict within training set (remember to transform back)
+Predict within training set (remember to transform back)<br>
 k.
-Plot actual vs predicted values
+Plot actual vs predicted values<br>
 l.
-Tune parameters, repeat g-k until satisfied with results
+Tune parameters, repeat g-k until satisfied with results<br>
 m.
 What is the final model you have chosen?
-Why?
+Why?<br>

 **EC2:** Pick from ARIMA or Prophet to train a new forecasting model.
 Keep in mind that you will need to create a training and test set.
 It will be best if you can also do a time series cross validation which is different from a typical cross validation technique for the reason stated at the end of Question 4.